Julie Waters Therapy

 Welcome!

-Take a look around to see what I offer and if it aligns with your needs.Finding the right fit for you in your healing journey is important.
+Take a look around to see if what I offer aligns with your needs.Finding the right fit in your healing journey is important.
 A good connection can create a deeper feeling of safety in the therapy room as you explore your patterns of feeling, thinking and behaving- and access new perspectives and possibilities, supporting you towards a brighter future.Julie Waters, LMFT #97171

 Julie